-It is often not possible to tell if a private water supply is safe because contamination may not be detected by the smell, taste, odour or appearance of the water.
+It is often not possible to tell if a private water supply is safe.
+This is because contamination may not be detected by the smell, taste, odour or appearance of the water.

-The Private Water Supplies Regulations 2009 classify private water supplies into three categories:
+Both of these classify private water supplies into three categories:

 - Large supplies - where the supply is >10m3/day; or supplies to a commercial activity or public premises

 - Other supplies - in any other case other than for a single private dwelling

 - Single private dwelling - where a supply is for a single private dwelling.

 The classification of a supply primarily depends upon:

 - The number and type of premises served